 The road to the Cramond Inn began on 21st February 2009 at a Scottish Branch study day organised by Philippa, the branch secretary, who had invited John Ashdown-Hill to give a series of talks.
-When John and Philippa finally met in Edinburgh they discovered they had both reached the same conclusion – the church of the Greyfriars, where Richard had been buried in 1485, must be situated in the northern end of the Social Services car park.
+When John and Philippa finally met in Edinburgh he agreed that Philippa’s working hypothesis was possible – the church of the Greyfriars, where Richard had been buried in 1485, must be situated in the northern end of the Social Services car park.

 So the Looking for Richard Project began on the shore of the Firth of Forth at the Cramond Inn, Edinburgh.
 The story moved away from Cramond to Leicester and on 25th August 2012 Philippa and the project team achieved their objective – Richard III had been found.
 The following March the Scottish Branch held their AGM at the Cramond Inn.
 Under any other business the minutes recorded the following: